Five Things You Need to Know About VAT Accounting in UAE

 As VAT is lumped into a customer’s total amount paid, you’ll include the VAT as part of the company’s total sales revenue during accounting.
 To do so, the Sales Revenue account must be credited.
 To record the received VAT from customers, credit the Sales Revenue and VAT payable accounts, and debit the cash account.
 When remitting VAT to the FTA during VAT returns filing in UAE, reverse the initial journal entry.
 In order to do so, debit the VAT payable account then credit the Cash account.
 It will reduce your VAT liability.

-Read also: How To Reduce VAT Penalties In UAE
+Read Also: How To Reduce VAT Penalties In UAE

 When purchasing goods for business purposes and paying VAT on the goods, you’re to create a new journal entry.
 The VAT is an expense rather than a liability.
 Your total expense with a business purchase includes a VAT and the price of goods you bought for the business.